-Watching and counting Aleutian terns
+Watching and counting Aleutian Terns |

 Dinner was latish but worth the wait - roast lamb or chicken.
-We are served 3 courses each night and we are finding it a bit too much but it is all delicious and the daily menu deliciously varied.
+We are served 3 courses each night and we are finding it a bit too much but it is all delicious and the daily menu quite varied.

 Tomorrow we explore a fiord on the southern end of Kamchatka.